rxb/fieldsjs/README.md

 # FieldsJS

-Submit forms in React without the complexity of importing a big forms framework.
-Fieldsjs is an ultra-lightweight (1k) helper with zero dependencies.
-Use plain vanilla html form elements or fancier UI components of your choice.
+You don't need a giant framework to submit forms in React.
+FieldsJS is an ultra-lightweight (1k) helper with zero dependencies.
+Use plain vanilla HTML form elements or fancier UI components of your choice.
 Works with React Native too.

 ## Get started